marjakonst/happy-day/web-server/README.md

 - "connector" scene, which, once called, switches to a single pre-defined connected scene<br />
   _(all scenes, including "connectors", listen and react to the ["service" (or dev) choices](#service-choices))_

-Every scene has a video to play and a set of messages for user.<br />
+Every scene has a video to play and a set of messages for a user.<br />

 ### List of scenes